Leaf Spots on Satin Pothos

 Fungal leaf spot

-Fungal pathogens commonly take hold when leaves stay wet for extended periods, particularly in low airflow conditions.
-Spots are typically round to irregular, brown, and may have a slightly darker border, sometimes with concentric rings visible as the spot ages.
+Fungal pathogens commonly take hold when leaves stay wet for extended periods in low-airflow conditions.
+Spots are typically round to irregular, brown, and may have a slightly darker border, sometimes developing faint concentric rings as the spot ages and the fungus continues spreading outward from the original infection point.

 Bacterial leaf spot

 Bacterial infections cause spots that often appear water-soaked initially, turning brown to black, frequently with a yellow halo ringing each spot.
-Unlike fungal spots, bacterial infections can spread rapidly in humid, poorly ventilated conditions and may have a slightly slimy texture when active.
+Unlike fungal spots, bacterial infections can spread rapidly in humid, poorly ventilated conditions and may have a slightly slimy texture when the infection is actively progressing rather than dried out.

 Physical damage

-Satin Pothos leaves have a soft, velvety surface that bruises more visibly than a glossy leaf would — a knock against a shelf edge, a heavy dust-cloth wipe, or a cold splash while watering can leave a dark, sunken mark where the surface cells collapsed.
-Unlike disease spots, a bruise mark stays exactly the size it started at and never gains a new ring or halo.
+Satin Pothos leaves have a soft, matte surface that bruises more visibly than a glossy leaf would — a knock against a shelf edge, a heavy dust-cloth wipe, or a cold splash while watering can leave a dark, sunken mark where the surface cells collapsed.
+Unlike a disease spot, a bruise mark stays exactly the size it started at and never gains a new ring or halo over time.

 Sunburn

-This plant's dark, silvery-sheened leaves are tuned for the low, filtered light of a rainforest floor, so a stretch of hours in a sunny window scorches the tissue into dry, flat, tan patches wherever the leaf caught the strongest beam.
+This plant's dark, silvery-patterned leaves are tuned for the low, filtered light of a rainforest floor rather than direct sun, so a stretch of hours in a sunny window scorches the tissue into dry, flat, tan patches wherever the leaf caught the strongest beam.
 The scorched patches never turn soft or water-soaked the way a fungal or bacterial spot would.

 How to Fix It